FabioSebs/DataManagementFinal/README.md

 	normalizePurchase(df)
 ```

-The best part is that we reduced the number of records of a product from 2783 to 145!
+The best part is that we reduced the number of records of products from 2783 to 145!
 Since we removed the dependency column of rating,review, and date we find that our database really only has 145 products to play with.
 Reading our database for a product just got incredibly faster :D!

 ### Putting Data into MYSQL